antoniogweb/PHP2xAI/PHP2XAI/15-simd-and-eigen.md

 ## Eigen provider overrides

 `GraphRuntimeEigen` currently overrides the following kernels.
-All listed matmul paths have Eigen forward and backward implementations.
+All listed matmul paths have Eigen forward and backward implementations; other kernel entry points are inherited from `GraphRuntime` and use NAIVE unless overridden.

 | Graph kernel | Tensor layout | Implementation |
 |---|---|---|